nifty-lang/nifty-lang.github.io/content/docs/nifty/_index.md

 nifty new
 ```

+Follow the interactive project creation dialog.

-Nifty will generate a file called `build.toml` and a file called `hello.nifty` which should look like this:
+Nifty will generate a file called `build.toml` and a file called `hello.nifty` (or whatever you decided to call it) which should look like this:

 ![hello_world](/images/hello_world.svg)